Mater Dei is a Catholic, co-educational, college preparatory high school located in Santa Ana, California.

 Arts at Mater Dei

 It is an exciting time to be an artist at Mater Dei.
 Through involvement in either performing or visual arts, students have avenues of creativity in and out of the classroom.
-Forty-four percent of the student body participates in the visual and performing arts programs.
+Over 40% of the student body participates in the visual and performing arts programs.

 The Performing Arts Department includes comprehensive Choral and Hand-bell, Instrumental, Theatre, Dance, and Pep programs.